MissVeronica/expire-users/README.md

 # UM - Expire User Roles - Version 2.0.0 BETA
- Extension to Ultimate Member for User Roles Expiration based on an updated version of the <a href="https://github.com/MissVeronica/expire-users-um" target="_blank">Expire Users</a> plugin.
+ Extension to Ultimate Member for User Roles Expiration based on an updated version of the [Expire Users](https://github.com/benhuson/expire-users) plugin.

 Support for:
 * User Role selections to be included each with own settings